D3prave/KULTour/README.md

 - [Contributors](#contributors)
 - [Data set](#dataset)

-## Introduction
+## About KULTour
-Welcome to the Backend ReadMe file for the Eternals' 4th Challenge: Personalization by Culture and Personality.
+Attention: Do you want to explore the world?
+KULTour is the perfect app for you!

 Every year, millions of tourists from around the world visit Austria.
 Our goal is to enhance their experience by making data-driven assumptions about their preferences.
 To tackle this exciting challenge, we will employ machine learning techniques, specifically using Collaborative Filtering with Singular Value Decomposition (SVD).